 A 2014 graduate of Ironwood Ridge High School in Oro Valley, Ariz…played four years of volleyball and competed in three years of track and field for the Nighthawks…during her three seasons on the varsity team, she led the volleyball squad to three straight Div.
 II Section V titles (2011-13), back-to-back semifinal appearances at the state championships (2012-13), an 87-39 overall record and 30-2 section mark…as a senior, she was named honorable mention all-state, the Southern Arizona Player of the Year, first team all-section, first team all-Southern Arizona and team MVP after leading the team to a 36-9 overall record, a section championship, a No. 10 ranking in the state of Arizona and a semifinal appearance at the state championships…also named first team all-section and first team all-Southern Arizona as a junior after the team went 29-13 overall and 11-1 in section…played both setter and rightside hitter during her three varsity seasons, and over that span, finished with 417 kills, 313 digs, 76 aces and 57 blocks in 197 sets played…the athletic Kurtz was also a star for the Nighthawks’ track and field squad where she broke school records in the 100m hurdles, 300m hurdles, 4x100m relay and 4x400m relay…in fact, her 4x400m relay squad won the state championship in 2012 and was the state runner-up in 2013 and 2014.

-Parents are Craig and Noel Kurtz…a communication studies major…has athleticism in her bloodlines as her mother, Noel, ran track for the University of Arizona where she held the Arizona pentathlon record from 1990-07…father, Craig, played basketball at East Central University in Ada, Okla…played club for the Zona Volleyball Club of Tucson, Ariz…sister, Macy, is a setter at St. Francis Brooklyn.
+Parents are Craig and Noel Kurtz…a communication studies major who is on pace to graduate in the spring of 2018…has athleticism in her bloodlines as her mother, Noel, ran track for the University of Arizona where she held the Arizona pentathlon record from 1990-07…father, Craig, played basketball at East Central University in Ada, Okla…played club for the Zona Volleyball Club of Tucson, Ariz…sister, Macy, is a setter at St. Francis Brooklyn.